guylevy2307/advanceApplivationAdsSystem/README.md

 ## Yogev Guy Amit

-# Read All Other README.txt
+# Read First Socket Server and then Client